hacdias/fintracts/parser/SPECIFICATION.md

 - *Issuer*: the one who issues the bond.
 - *Underwriter:* the one who purchases the bond.
-- *Face value*: the value of the bond.
+- *Face Value*: the value of the bond.
-- *Issue price*: the price at which the bond issuer originally sells the bond.
+- *Issue Price*: the price at which the bond issuer originally sells the bond.
-- *Maturity date*, the date the bond issuer will pay the bond holder the face value of the bond.
+- *Maturity Date*, the date the bond issuer will pay the bond holder the face value of the bond.
 - If there are coupons:
-    - *Coupon interest rate*: the interest rate the bond issuer pays on the face value of the bond at the coupon dates.
+    - *Coupon Interest Rate*: the interest rate the bond issuer pays on the face value of the bond at the coupon dates.
-    - *Coupon dates*: the dates at which the bond issuer pays the coupon interest rate.
+    - *Coupon Dates*: the dates at which the bond issuer pays the coupon interest rate.

 #### Format